 - 3 tablespoons of milk (I used unsweetened Almond Breeze)

-- Place the dough on a floured surface.
+- Shape the dough and bake: Place the dough on a floured surface.
 Knead a few times.
 Place the dough onto a large lined baking sheet or pizza stone and form it into a large flat circle about 10 inches wide and 1 inch high.
-Using a knife or pizza cutter, gently trace lines in the dough to make 12 equal slices.
-Bake in the oven for 25 minutes.
+Using a knife or pizza cutter, gently cut the dough into 12 equal slices, being careful to not cut all the way through.
+Bake for 23-25 minutes.